 Best Paint for Jeep Hardtop Review

-First up, we’ve got an affordable paint bottle from Mopar – one of the leaders in this segment.
+First up, I’ve got an affordable paint bottle from Mopar – one of the leaders in this segment.
 It’s relatively small (only 7.39mL), but still enough to cover all the chips and scratches.
 This is a high-quality product and isn’t “afraid” of the rain, the wind, the snow, or any other harsh winter conditions.
 And remember: when first applied, the hardtop might look a bit too glossy.
 But, if you give it an hour or two, the paint will match the original color nicely.

 Mopar specifically made this paint for the Wrangler’s top, that’s why the color match is so perfect.
 Use it sparingly, don’t rush yourself, and you’ll be done in no time.
 The included pen is very easy to use, which can’t be said about most rivaling products.
 The only downside is the modest size of the bottle.
 Other than that, this paint will be money well spent, especially if your hardtop has lots of scratches here and there that need fixing.